Roots and Radishes

 1. Step 4: Place in your fridge to pickle overnight and enjoy the next day!

-Quick pickling vs. canning.
 These strawberries are "quick pickles", also known as "refrigerator pickles", meaning we're making fresh pickles that don't go through a full canning and preserving process.
 The latter is shelf stable and involves sterilizing jars, pressure sealing, and boiling the pickling brine.
-With quick pickles being more fresh, they do spoil faster than traditionally canned pickles, so I recommend enjoying your strawberries within a week.
+With quick pickles being more fresh, they do spoil faster than traditionally canned pickles, so I recommend enjoying your strawberries within 3-5 days (it won't be difficult!).
 I also make a vinegar cucumber salad that is essentially quick pickled cucumbers!

 Tera's Sustainability Tips